ArcAwe/hazc/README.md

 - set-[some config]:[type of value] This is where your program describes the interfaces to the HAZC system.
 It is up to you to handle input validation.
 Example ```set-color:int``` or ```set-temp:float``` or ```set-lights:bool```

 #### Commands in-depth
+As a rule of thumb, any function that requires a response will end in ?.
+Commands and other methods end in !.
+Parameters immediately follow.
+NOTE: the '*' is reserved for internal use.
+Using this will create crazy errors!

 - version?
 Returns a float
 - commands?
 Returns a semicolon-delimitated string of commands, e.g. ```version?;commands?;status?;shutdown!;set-lights:bool```
 - status?
 Returns a list of all configs and possibly other status values: ```lights,TRUE;current_temp,30.3;temp_unit,c```
 - shutdown!
 Returns a 'goodbye!' and removes the service from zeroconf then powers down
 - set-[some config]:[some value] The master will determine what configs are available via the commands? command and response.
 Obviously, the value sent to the device must be of the type previously announced.
 Returns TRUE on success.

+##### Parameters
+After being set first [explanation needed] they are sent following the command.
+They can only be sent one at a time.
+And they are always sent as strings and then interpreted by the master as according to the type of parameter.
+This is optional.

+This sets the temp (in Fahrenheit).
+This is a float.
+- settemp_f!72.4

 #### Example TCP stream:
 ```